JoshuaKGoldberg/Goldblog/content/blog/binary-arithmetic/index.md

 ### Helper: Get [Sum, Carry]s of Two Int8s

-We'll add our bit columns together by mapping the known shared keys from them, `0` through `8`, to the `BitAdd` of the those two bits.
+In theory, we could add our bit columns together by mapping the known shared keys from them, `0` through `8`, to the `BitAdd` of the those two bits.

 ```ts
 // Output: [[Sum, Carry], [Sum, Carry], [Sum, Carry], ...]